falafel72/spotify_data_vis/README.md

 pip3 install matplotlib
 ```

 Scraping is a work in progress, currently can only parse local html files stored in the same directory.
+For now, the webpage markup needs to be manually copied.

 Then run:
 ```